 Support to access food

 - The Community Grocery bridges the gap between food banks and supermarkets by helping local residents with their weekly food shops.
-An annual membership fee is £5 or £4 a shop.
+The annual membership fee is £5 and it is £5 a shop.
 You can shop up to two times a week.

-- Your child may be able to get free school meals if get certain benefits
+- Your child may be able to get free school meals if you get certain benefits

 - If you’re more than 10 weeks pregnant or have a child under four years old, you may be eligible for help with the cost of milk and healthy foods through the Healthy Start scheme.
 It’s worth £34 a month for the first year of your baby’s life and £17 per month from one year old to its fourth birthday.